unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 tuning/calibration is not a functionality offered by the framework.

-In addition to its *units* and *description*, a *valid_range* metadata is recommended to be given and it takes a sequence of two numbers as value to define the extent of the valid range of parameter values.
+In addition to its *units* and *description*, a *valid_range* metadata is recommended to be given and take a sequence of two numbers as value to define the extent of the valid range of parameter values.
 Providing such a range helps the users of your component to determine its parameters values for their specific modelling context.

+The framework gives the parameters as keyword arguments to the component `initialise`, `run`, `finalise` methods.
+They are given as arrays of the same shape as the component space domain.

 .. rubric:: Constants